ytraiba/Podcast-Template/README.md

 # Podcast Website Template

-The goal of this project was to create a template of a podcast website in which the user can easily update content.
+The goal of this project was to create a template for a podcast website in which the user can easily update content.

-## Lessons Learned

-While working on this project I learned how to:

-* Create a mobile ready website that scales to any screen size.
-* Implement a colored theme given to me by a client.
-* Create a podcast website that is easily updated using React components.

 ## Dependencies & Libraries